 Coverage D, E and F- No major differences here as well.
 Visit our homeowners insurance page for more detailed descriptions of each coverage.

-One last big difference between a condo insurance policy and home insurance policy:
+One last big difference between an Ohio condo insurance policy and an Ohio home insurance policy:

 A typical provision in your condo agreement is the idea you will share in claims that directly affect collectively owned property.
 Examples of collectively owned property could include a clubhouse, pool, game room, gazebo or anything the unit owners share in conjunction with the association.
 As you can see, these are usually items that are for the enjoyment of the residents of the condo complex.

 Your condo agreement will specify the dollar amount that you are required to pay in the event of a claim, for collectively owned property.
 This is called loss assessment.
 A typical condo policy will provide loss assessment of $1,000.
 What if you need more?
 You can request a higher limit, subject to additional premium.